 5) Packing and green density consistency

 A part that is under-packed or unevenly packed may leave the tool looking complete but still carry internal density differences.
-Those differences often become distortion or shrink inconsistency later.
+Those differences often become distortion, shrinkage inconsistency, or cavity-to-cavity variation later.

 6) Ejection and green-part handling